DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Rather than being dispersed in flames of flamethrower, it was becoming bigger as it bathed itself in these flames.

 "It is an <span title="jp. 霊魂火 furi. イグニス">ignis</span>!
-That damn thing was hiding in that group of Will-o'-the-wisps!"
+That damn thing was hiding among Will-o'-the-wisps!"

 "Stop <span title="jp. 放射 author uses here, but in all actuallity it would be weird to say anything other than fire in english">fire</span>, it is just going to swell!"